She-Hulk (Lyra)

 She-Hulk (Lyra) is a character appearing in American comic books published by Marvel Comics.
-Created by Jeff Parker and Mitch Breitweiser, the character first appeared in Hulk: Raging Thunder #1(August 2008).
-Lyra is an antihero who is known under the codename of She-Hulk.
-She is from an alternate future of the Marvel Universe's main timeline.
+Created by Jeff Parker and Mitch Breitweiser, the character first appeared in Hulk: Raging Thunder #1 (August 2008).
+Lyra is an antihero originating from an alternate future of the Marvel Universe's main timeline.
 She is the daughter of that reality's Thundra and the Marvel Universe's Hulk.
 The character was also a member of the Defenders and the Avengers Academy at various points during her history.

 Publication history

 2000s

-Lyra debuted in the one-shot Hulk: Raging Thunder #1 (August 2008), created by writer Jeff Parker and artist Mitch Breitweiser.
-She later appeared in the 2009 Hulk Family: Green Genes #1 one-shot.
-She appeared in the 2009 All New Savage She-Hulk series, her first solo four-issue limited series, by Fred Van Lente, Robert Q. Atkins, and Peter Vale.
+Lyra debuted in the one-shot Hulk: Raging Thunder (August 2008), and was created by writer Jeff Parker and artist Mitch Breitweiser.
+She later appeared in the 2009 Hulk Family: Green Genes one-shot.
+She appeared in the solo miniseries All New Savage She-Hulk series, by Fred Van Lente, Robert Q. Atkins, and Peter Vale.

 2010s

 Lyra appeared in the 2010 Avengers Academy series.
 She later appeared in the 2010 Fall of the Hulks: The Savage She-Hulks series, her second solo comic book series.
-She appeared the 2010 She-Hulks: Hunt for the Intelligencia series.
+She appeared in the 2010 She-Hulks: Hunt for the Intelligencia series.